gradjitta/udacity-microservices-project/README.md

 ### Running `app.py`

 1. Standalone: `python app.py`
 2. Run in Docker: `./run_docker.sh`
 3. Run in Kubernetes: `./run_kubernetes.sh`

 > Note that to being able to run the image in Kubernetes, if you are not using the pmbrull/udacity-devops-api image but rather a custom one, you need to run `upload_docker.sh` script.
+General project parameters have been set up inside parameters.sh, while we have another `cfg.sh` to be used for parameters that we don't want to make public in Github.

 ### Kubernetes Steps